anasty17/mirror-leech-telegram-bot/README.md

 **2. Optional Fields**

-- `USER_SESSION_STRING`: To download/upload from your telegram account and to send rss.
+- `USER_SESSION_STRING`: To download/upload from your telegram account if user is `PREMIUM` and to send rss.
 To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
 Use it with superGroup.
 - `DATABASE_URL`: Your Mongo Database URL (Connection string).
 Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
 Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
 - `CMD_SUFFIX`: commands index number.
 This number will added at the end all commands. `Str`|`Int`